-The best way to visit the Rio Bec ruins is take a guided tour from one of tour agencies in Chetumal.
+The best way to visit the Rio Bec ruins is to take a guided tour from one of the tour agencies in Chetumal.

 You also could search for daily trips from Campeche, but it will take more time to get there and Chetumal is the closest town from where is better to visit this zone.